Konstantin Kovalev

 Editor-in-chief of Publishing House “Heritage”

-Science Russia, Institute of World Literature).
-Moscow.
+(Academy of Science Russia, Institute of World

-TV
+TV & RADIO

-The author and anchorman
+The author and presenter

-films on a history of culture of Russia (a cycle "Vivat, Russia!"),
+on a history of culture of Russia (a cycle "Vivat, Russia!"),

 shown the First telechannel of Russia: "The Forgotten